 The promoter of ADHFE1 may be a potential biomarker for colorectal adenoma and cancer

 Next, we grouped the DMRs of normal tissue and LGA into hyper- and hypo-DMRs and performed enrichment analysis by Ingenuity Pathway Analysis (IPA).
 The top enriched functional term for hyper DMRs was ethanol degradation II (P=5.4x10-3) which was mostly contributed by methylation sites on two genes, ADHFE1 and ACSS3, which can facilitate the conversion from ethanol to acetaldehyde and from acetic acid to acetyl-CoA, respectively (Figure 4A).
 The expression of both genes were down-regulated in colonic and rectal cancer tissue compared with normal tissue (P<0.01), a result consistent with the DNA methylation changes between LGA and HGA (R2= -0.49 and -0.59, Figure 4B and Figure 4C).
 We found that the average methylation level of CpG sites located in CpG islands within the promoter regions of ADHFE1 and ACSS3 were significantly increased in cancer samples compared to normal samples (∆mBVs=0.2 and 0.18, respectively).
 We further analyzed the promoter region within the CpG island of the two genes to distinguish between normal and disease tissues.
 When setting the cutoff at 0.25 for the ADHFE1 promoter, the minimal error rate was only 4.68% (39/833, Figure 4D); the heatmap of sites within the region reflected the same result (Figure 4E).
 ROC curve analysis of mBV of the ADHFE1 promoter for all 833 samples produced an AUC of 0.97 with specificity and sensitivity at 0.95 and 0.96 (Figure 4F).
-For cancer samples, an AUC as high as 0.98 was determined (Figure S2).
+For cancer samples, an AUC as high as 0.98 was determined (Figure S4).
 For ACSS3, the minimal error rate of its promoter was 16.68% (139/833) with a cutoff set at 0.42 (Figure 4G) which performed inferiorly to ADHFE1 in terms of discrimination power.
-Meanwhile, we also compared ADHFE1 with SEPT9, an FDA-approved methylation-based biomarker for CRC screening. determined that ADHFE1 had a better prediction power than SEPT9 (Figure 5A) [26].
+Meanwhile, we also compared ADHFE1 with SEPT9, an FDA-approved methylation-based biomarker for CRC screening.
+The correlation of the two genes was 0.77 and we determined that ADHFE1 had a better prediction power than SEPT9 (Figure 5A and S5) [26].
 Furthermore, we observed ADHFE1 to have a much better separation boundary compared to SEPT9 (Figure 5B).
+In view of most detected cfDNA being actually the fragments from white cells, we checked DNA methylation status of ADHFE1 promoter in 656 whole blood cases from public data.
+As expected, all sites in the promoter were consistently at low methylation level (Figure S6).
 Discussion